MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/monitor-query-readme.md

 ## Contributing

-If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-query_1.3.2/CONTRIBUTING.md) to learn more about how to build and test the code.
+If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-query_1.3.3/CONTRIBUTING.md) to learn more about how to build and test the code.

 This module's tests are a mixture of live and unit tests, which require you to have an Azure Monitor instance.
 To execute the tests, you'll need to run:

-1. `rush update`
+1. `pnpm install`
-2. `rush build -t @azure/monitor-query`
+2. `pnpm build --filter @azure/monitor-query...`
 3. `cd into sdk/monitor/monitor-query`
 4. Copy the `sample.env` file to `.env`
 5. Open the `.env` file in an editor and fill in the values.
 6. `npm run test`.

-For more details, view our [tests](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-query_1.3.2/sdk/monitor/monitor-query/test) folder.
+For more details, view our [tests](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-query_1.3.3/sdk/monitor/monitor-query/test) folder.

 ## Related projects